-Fog Lamps
+Fog Lamps (STS Only)

 Use the fog lamps for better vision in foggy or misty conditions.
-When you press the fog lamp button, a small indicator light will tell you that the fog lamps and the parking lamps are on.
-Press the button again to turn them off.
+When you push the fog lamp button located next to the exterior lamps control, a small indicator light in the fog lamp button and the LIGHTS ON and fog lamp indicator lights on the instrument panel cluster will tell you that the fog lamps and the parking lamps are on.
+Pushing the fog lamp button again will turn them off.

 If you turn on the high-beam headlamps, the fog lamps will turn off.
-They'll turn back on again when you switch to low-beam headlamps.
+They'll turn back on again when you change to low-beam headlamps.
+You can use the fog lamp button to turn the fog lamps on or off when the parking lamps or headlamps are on.

-When the Twilight Sentinel is on and the fog lamp switch is activated, the fog lamps will remain on as well as the headlamps and parking lamps.
+When the Twilight Sentinel[®] is on and the fog lamps are turned on, the fog lamps, headlamps and parking lamps will remain on.